 The History of International Women’s Day

 The first International Women’s Day was held in 1911.
 It was a time when women were beginning to become more vocal about advocating for change and equality, especially in the workforce.
-International Women’s Day was recognized for the first time in Austria, Denmark, Germany, and Switzerland on March 19, 1911, when more than one million men and women attended IWD rallies promoting women’s rights to work, vote, hold public office, and end widespread discrimination of women.
+International Women’s Day was recognized for the first time in Austria, Denmark, Germany, and Switzerland on March 19, 1911, when over one million men and women attended IWD rallies promoting women’s suffrage, rights to work, improved working conditions, and ending widespread discrimination of women.

 Why Is International Women’s Day Celebrated?

 Each year International Women’s Day is dedicated to celebrating the achievements of women, raising awareness about women’s equality, lobbying for accelerated gender parity, and encouraging fundraising for female-focused charities.